 Talent Acquisition Process

 Do your research.
 Make sure Falling Creek fits your philosophy and feels like the right place for you.
-Everyone at camp, above all else, needs to want to work with kids.
+Above all else, everyone at camp needs to want to work with children.
 If you’re male, you’ll likely be a cabin counselor and teach an activity or two.
 If you’re female, you won’t live in a cabin with campers, but everything else is the same.

 Everyone must complete our online application.
-Our directors thoroughly read every completed application.
-They will review your qualifications and experience to determine if you’re a fit.
+Our directors read every completed application thoroughly.
+They will review your qualifications and experience to determine if you are the right fit for Falling Creek.
 (View our Application Tips below.)